stichtingsem/ecosystem/docs/introduction.md

 5. **Technical API documentation**: The definition of all APIs and schemas.
 Within this chapter also rules can be found for filling of fields.
 6. **Appendix A**: Scenario's for a closed money and goods flow (gesloten geld-goederenstroom)

-## API Reference Files on [Github](https://github.com/stichtingsem/ecosystem/reference)
+## API Reference Files on [Github](https://github.com/stichtingsem/ecosystem)
-The API reference files are available on our [Public Github Repository](https://github.com/stichtingsem/ecosystem/reference).
+The API reference files are available on our [Public Github Repository](https://github.com/stichtingsem/ecosystem) in the [reference folder](https://github.com/stichtingsem/ecosystem/tree/master/reference).
 This Stoplight page is linked to the repository and is a representation of the reference files.

 ## API Documentation